Sociology Internships

 Toggle ItemInternship Application ProcessThe Sociology Department has a college internship application that should be submitted and approved prior to completing the University IRAMS application.

 It is best to start looking for a meaningful internship in the semester before you want academic internship credit.
-Once Sociology majors secure an opportunity and determine that it will fit well with Soc 399 internship guidelines and the student's future goals,they should fill out the Family & Community Services Internship application at this link: https://socialserviceinternships.byu.edu/index.html
+Once Sociology majors secure an opportunity and determine that it will fit well with Soc 399 internship guidelines and the student's future goals, they should fill out this application https://experience.byu.edu/students

 Toggle ItemSociology Capstone OptionsSociology Capstone Options: